kubernetes/website/docs/concepts/services-networking/service.md

 be redirect to one of the backend `pod`.

-Similar to iptables, Ipvs is based on netfilter hook function, but use hash table as the underlying data structure and work in the kernal state.
+Similar to iptables, Ipvs is based on netfilter hook function, but use hash table as the underlying data structure and work in the kernel space.
 That means ipvs redirects traffic can be much faster, and have much better performance when sync proxy rules.
 Furthermore, ipvs provides more options for load balancing algorithm, such as: